 Line 10.
-Income Tax Paid to Another State
+Income Tax Paid to Another State or Jurisdiction

-If any of the income reported on this return is subject to taxation in another state or jurisdiction and you have filed a return and paid taxes in the other state or jurisdiction, complete the Schedule Z. Part 2, Line 10 Worksheet and enter the amount of credit in line 10.
+Income Tax Paid to Another State: If all or part of the income reported on this return is subject to taxation in another state or specified jurisdiction and you have filed a return and paid taxes in the other state or jurisdiction, complete the Schedule Z, Line 10 Worksheet to calculate the credit.
 Do not include taxes paid to the U.S. government.
-(This credit does not apply to city or local taxes.)
-You are allowed to claim a credit for taxes paid to the following jurisdictions: (a) other states in the U.S., including payments made under the Rhode Island Temporary Disability Insurance Act (see DOR Directive 12-1); (b) any territory or dependency of the U.S. (including Puerto Rico, the Virgin Islands, Guam, the District of Columbia); or (c) the Dominion of Canada or any of its provinces (less any U.S. credit amount allowable from U.S. Form 1116).
+(This credit does not apply to city or local taxes or corporate excise tax.)
+You are allowed to claim a credit for taxes paid to the following jurisdictions: (a) other states in the United States, including payments made under the Rhode Island Temporary Disability Insurance Act (see DOR Directive 12-1): (b) any territory or dependency of the United States (including Puerto Rico, the Virgin Islands, Guam, the District of Columbia); or (c) the Dominion of Canada or any of its provinces (less any U.S. credit amount allowable from U.S. Form 1116).